MichaelPesce/idaes-electron-build/README.md

 The following steps assume that:

 1. `conda` is already installed and configured
-2. `flowsheet-processor-env` Conda environment is active
+2. `ifp-build-env` Conda environment is active

 ### 1. Transfer Entry points